jensonp/project-steam-engine/backend-deep-dive-fixed.md

   This prevents drift accumulation.
 ```

-**In the backend**: `idleTimeoutMillis` in pg.Pool uses `setTimeout` to close idle database connections.
+**In the backend**: `idle​Timeout​Millis` in pg.Pool uses `set​Timeout` to close idle database connections.
 Timer imprecision means connections may live 1-50ms longer than configured, which is negligible.

 ---